amir-bacha/second-project/README.md

 # second-project
-this is second repository
+this is second repository Author name amir bacha
-Author AmirBacha